 - The International Travel Grant is available to SSA members who are not students and who must travel from outside the US to attend the SSA meeting.

-- The ESC/SSA Travel Grant is available to anyone traveling from a member-state of the European Seismological Commission.
+- The ESC/SSA Travel Grant is available to anyone traveling from a member-state of the European Seismological Commission, regardless of SSA membership status.
 This grant is provided under a cooperative agreement between SSA and ESC.
 Click here to see the list of ESC member-states.